marcuzgabriel/reanimated-animation-library/README.md

   - [x] If the background content is not scrollable but there is content hiding behind the card, then make the component snappable so the card will collapse if the user tries to do a scroll gesture on the background content
   - [x] Morphing arrow that follows the Y axis animation of the card
   - [x] Card is collapsable by either clicking, gesturing, overlapping from scroll to pan gesture or scrolling the background content
   - [x] The card should be able to handle input fields.
-When an input field is pressed, then the keyboard should press the card upwards
+When an input field is pressed, then the keyboard should press the card upwards and a scrolling animation should scroll to the input field
   - [x] Add a ScrollView component in a PanGestureHandler component
   - [x] iOS + Android: Overlap from a scrolling gesture to a pan gesture by creating a scroll-to-top snapping effect
   - [x] Basic animation features (scrolling and pan gesture event)